 This walk through Blakeney Village and around Blakeney Freshes is fantastic for spotting wildlife, especially birds.
 Keep an eye out for them on the grazing marshes and reed beds.
 There are also excellent views to enjoy along the way as you stroll around Blakeney and Cley harbour.
 Easy, 3 miles.
 This walk is wheelchair accessible.

 Starting from the National Trust car park at Morston Quay, this 5.5 mile (8km) walk weaves its way away from the coast along the Norfolk Coast Path National Trail, through woodland adjacent to a babbling river to the village of Cockthorpe.

-Norfolk isn’t a county known for its hills, but on this 16-miler with stunning views you’ll tackle a combined 1,140 feet - the size of a small mountain- if you add together all the gradients along the way!
+Norfolk isn’t a county known for its hills, but on this 16-mile walk (with stunning views), you’ll tackle a combined 1,140 feet - the size of a small mountain- if you add together all the gradients along the way!

 Take a walk in the landscape that inspired John Constable at Flatford, or discover the beauty of Suffolk's coast and heaths at Dunwich Heath or Sutton Hoo?
 There's river estuaries to explore at Kyson Hill and Pin Mill, the picturesque wool towns of Lavenham and Long Melford or the rolling hills of the Suffolk countryside at Ickworth.

 Enjoy a walk through the relatively flat landscape of Cambridgeshire, where the big skies give a feeling of wide open space.
 Whether you're looking to escape the city of Cambridge or want to explore the countryside surrounding Ely, come and discover the beauty of the Cambridgeshire fens and the wildlife that call them home.